Stephane-S/Simplot_PlusPlus/README.md

 Datatables allows the user to view the most important similarity regions between the network nodes (i.e. MSA sequences or sub-sequences).
 The results of the Proportion test are also available in a datatable (discussed in more details in the statistical methods section).

 The graph data and visualization can be saved in an HTML file.
+The graph itself can be saved as either a .png or .svg (the option is in the user preference page) directly from the toolbox in the HTML file.

 ### Similarity network output example